 Going Back to Work After Retirement: Fact or Fiction?

 A few weeks ago the Wall Street Journal had a special insert in the daily paper that dealt with retirement.
 It was entitled, Encore, Planning and Living The New Retirement.
-Besides the piece on the back page by blogging buddy, Sydney Lagier, I was quite interested in the results of the "So You Think You're Ready To Retire Quiz."
+I was quite interested in the results of the "So You Think You're Ready To Retire Quiz."
 The responses to question #6 seemed to be a good one for this post.

 The question asked, "What percentage of surveyed workers say they plan to continue working for pay in later life, and what percentage of current retirees say they have worked for pay?"

 The results mirrored what I found in my survey that is included in my book, Living a Satisfying Retirement.
 There is a significant difference between those who think they will earn money after retirement and those who actually do.
 69% of pre-retirees figured they would be earning money from a job or profitable endeavor.
 Only 25% of those who are retired have done so.

 That is a very important finding.
 It shows a real disconnect between wishful thinking or intent and reality.
 It exposes a serious gap in understanding that what you may want doesn't mean it can happen.

 What causes this disparity and why does it matter?
 I can think of a few possibilities:

 1) We tend to not acknowledge the inevitable effects of aging on our ability to get and keep a job.
 The reality is age discrimination, being over-qualified, health issues, or a simple lack of appropriate job openings can doom this strategy.

 2) If someone "plans" on working again after retirement that may mean there is less incentive to save properly before retirement.
 The belief that "I can always get a job if money becomes tight" could give that person an unrealistic feeling of security.